-Immortality – this Part 2 blog addresses practical ways for individuals to achieve immortality, or at least a substantial life-after-death.
+Immortality – this Part 2 blog addresses practical ways for individuals to achieve immortality without technology, or at least a substantial life-after-death.
 Options discussed include Faith, Legacy and Memory.
 The third of these is the occasion for a personal example in which doggerel, puns and catch phrases have turned out to enhance the effective immortality of my departed friend Bill Gould.

 We begin with Faith, because that’s where a discussion of Immortality immediately leads in the minds of many people.